davidiles/BBA-SK-AOS/README.md

 # Overview
 _Written by David Iles on 10 August 2023_

-This analysis was presented at the 2023 American Ornithological Society conference, in a symposium title "Analysis challenges for breeding bird atlases".
+This analysis was presented at the 2023 American Ornithological Society conference, in a symposium titled _Analysis challenges for breeding bird atlases_.
 This is mostly a personal record of the analyses I am developing for Canada's breeding bird atlases, and there is no guarantee these scripts are "final".

 # Objectives